saiteja-gatadi1996/ecommerce_MERN/README.md

 4. add Redis caching
 5. add search, filters, and sorting
 6. add centralized logs and tracing
-7. add Swagger/OpenAPI documentation
+7. add Swagger or OpenAPI documentation
 8. add automated integration tests for cross-service flows
-9. replace polling with SSE/WebSockets
+9. replace polling with SSE or WebSockets
 10. add better dead-letter and failure-handling patterns
-11. add deployment support for Railway / Vercel / cloud hosting
+11. add deployment support for Railway, Vercel, or cloud hosting
 12. improve the microfrontend design consistency with a shared design system
+13. move product seed data into a dedicated seed or admin workflow for easier maintenance

 ---